perryhuynh/kcauto/README.md

   * Run kcauto in CLI mode with a custom config file `custom.json` in the `configs` folder: `python kcauto -cli -cfg custom` (note that you do not add `.json` here)
   * Run kcauto in CLI mode with a custom config file in a custom path: `python kcauto -cli -cfg-path <full-path-to-cfg>`
 * Alternative Windows Users Run:
-  * Close all Chrome Tabs.
+  * Close all existing instances of Chrome.
   * Run Start.bat which starts chrome with port --remote-debugging-port=9222 opened and launches python kcauto GUI by default.